ConradBraam/ble-cliapp-public/README.md

   * `BleDevice`: Object representing a device running mbed os BLE shell
     - `BleDevice.command(self, cmd, expectedRetcode = 0) -> CommandResult` : Execute a command.
 The format is
       the same as the one used in command line.
 However, in this case cmd is a string specifying the module, command and arguments.
-Furthermore, it the command is expected to fail, then `expectedRetcode` can be set to the expected failure value, otherwise mbed-clitest will stop the test.
+Furthermore, if the command is expected to fail, then `expectedRetcode` can be set to the expected failure value, otherwise mbed-clitest will stop the test.
     - `BleDevice.ble(self, cmd, *argv) -> CommandResult` : Shortcut for `BleDevice.command(self, 'ble' + cmd + *argv)`.
     - `BleDevice.bleWithRetcode(self, expectedRetcode, cmd, argv*) -> CommandResult` : Shortcut for
-      `BleDevice.command(self, 'ble' + cmd, + *argv, expectedRetcode)`.
+      `BleDevice.command(self, 'ble' + cmd + *argv, expectedRetcode)`.
     - `BleDevice.gap(self, cmd, *argv) -> CommandResult` : Shortcut for `BleDevice.command(self, 'gap' + cmd + *argv)`.
   * `CommandResult`: This is the result of the command, this class contains three attributes
     - `status`: The result status code